Generally, you can’t watch VHS tapes on a computer screen.

-Computers can’t accept audio or video signals directly from an AV equipment.
+Computers can’t accept audio or video signals directly from AV equipment.

-Computer monitors or CPU don’t come with RCA/Composite video or S-Video ports to support the reception of an AV signal from a VHS player.
+Computer monitors or CPU boxes don’t come with RCA/composite video or S-Video ports to support the reception of an AV signal from a VHS player.

 Capture VHS into a Computer

 But then you can still watch the contents of a VHS tape on a computer.

 You would have to digitize the VHS tape first.
 In other words, you would have to convert a VHS tape from analog video to digital video.